-Below is a sampling of stores that carry coal as well as coal producers.
-This list only covers chain stores or suppliers that will ship regionally or nationally, so be sure to check your local hardware store, blacksmith supplier, or local mine to compare prices and delivery options.
+This list covers stores or suppliers that will ship regionally or nationally, or have a large number of stores.
+Be sure to check your local hardware store, blacksmith supplier, or local mine to compare prices and delivery options.

 1. Aubuchon Hardware

 - Location: Aubuchon has stores in Connecticut, Maine, Massachusetts, New Hampshire, New York, and Vermont.
-Find the nearest store.
+Find your nearest Aubuchon.

 - Shipping: Shipping rates depend on location, and range from $15 – $100 for a single bag.

-- Products: Aubuchon sells both anthracite and bituminous coal:
+- Products: Aubuchon sells anthracite by the pallet (2,400 lbs)

 - Location: Kidron and Hope, OH.